 Agriturismo – a combination of the words for “agriculture” and “tourism” in Italian – is a style of vacationing in farmhouses codified into Italian law in 1985.

 Now owned by the Donati family, it was once a tenant farm, where the buildings here were constructed in the 17th century.

-Each has its own sitting area, overlooking fields of cypress and olive trees or swimming pools and is the perfect location to read a book, have private reflection, cocktails with family and friends or an intimate conversation with your love.
+Each has its own sitting area, overlooking fields of cypress and olive trees or swimming pools and is the perfect location to read a book, have a private reflection, cocktails with family and friends, or an intimate conversation with your lover.

-The crème de la crème is their Villa Pipistrelli, which is up the road from the small town and the most luxurious of all the restored villas.
+The crème de la crème is their Villa Pipistrelli, which is just up the road within walking distance from the small town and the most luxurious of all the restored villas.
 It has its own swimming pool, which is filled in the summertime and is perfect for families.

 “Tuscany has long been romanticized and I can say nothing but the same.” – Cacinda Maloney

-Luisa Donati is the perfect hostess and gives tours at Montestigliano, as well as tours in her family’s estate in LeMarche region (Palazzo Donati) in which she calls the “Authentic Italian Experience” and I could not agree more.
+Luisa Donati is the perfect hostess and gives tours at Montestigliano, as well as tours to her family’s estate in the LaMarche region (Palazzo Donati) in which she calls the “Authentic Italian Experience” and I could not agree more.